One great rock show can change the world

 While planning both the concert and the hackathon, I hit the same panic loop.
 I questioned everything - my timing, my judgment, why I insisted on doing this to myself.
 I turned to my wife: Should I keep going?
 Should I cut my losses?

-Somehow both times, one small push at a time, I kept going - until fear gave way to momentum.
+Somehow both times, one small push at a time, I kept going - until fear/ anxiety gave way to momentum.
 It helps when you’ve got the right people in the trenches with you.

 So when my friend Chris called not long after and said, “Let’s host an AI x Culture retreat this summer” I said yes without hesitation.
 Some people you’re just meant to build with.
 Chris is one of them for me.

 And of course, three weeks out, it felt shaky.
 Costs crept up.
 Logistics were still unsettled.
 But Chris is the kind of partner who makes it easy to keep going in the face of fear.
-We trusted the vision, trusted the work we had already done, and didn’t over-engineer the plan.
+We trusted the vision and had faith in the potential.

 Our retreat was a huge success.
 We brought 18 investors, founders, and technologists to Hudson for 24 hours of conversation and reflection.
 It became more than we planned - actually better than I could have imagined.
 And I already want to do it again.